-Causes of liver disease in dogs may be injuries, poor diet, aging or genes.
+Causes of liver disease in dogs may be injuries, poor diet, aging, or genes.
 It can also be a result of some infection or trauma in that area, as well as other diseases affecting the liver or even medications.
-Some breeds, like Doberman Pinschers and West Highland Terriers, are at higher risk of liver disease according to studies.

 Diet for Dogs With Liver Disease

-Dietary changes of any kind should be made slowly.
+It would help if you made dietary changes of any kind slowly.
 Doing it fast can hurt your dog’s stomach and make him feel worse than before.
 Talk with your vet to determine how to incorporate these changes.

 Try to feed your dog several times every day, not just one or two meals.
 Stick to smaller meals and feed him 4-5 times a day to make it easier on his stomach and decrease the amount of nutrition the liver has to process.

 Some holistic vets may recommend avoiding commercial dog food brands altogether since they often contain proteins, grains, and starches that may negatively affect the liver.